 Banned Chipsets and Brands

 OzSpy, a reputable brand in the security technology sector, stands out for its commitment to NDAA compliance.
-While OzSpy branded cameras are NDAA compliant, it’s important to note that they are not NDAA certified, a distinction that reflects the rigorous vetting process products undergo to achieve certification.
-However, OzSpy’s dedication to compliance is unwavering, and the brand can supply and install both NDAA compliant and certified systems, depending on the specific requirements of their clients.
-This flexibility ensures that organisations of all sizes and sectors can secure their premises without compromising on legal standards or national security.
+OzSpy’s dedication to compliance is unwavering, and the brand can supply and install NDAA compliant systems, depending on the specific requirements of their clients.
+This flexibility ensures that organisations of all sizes and sectors can secure their premises without compromising on legal standards, illegal remote access, or national security.

 OzSpy’s approach to NDAA compliance involves a meticulous selection of products and partners.
 By ensuring that all components used in their security systems are from non-banned sources and comply with NDAA regulations, OzSpy provides peace of mind to its customers.
 This commitment extends beyond just the products to include a comprehensive service that encompasses consultation, installation, and ongoing support, ensuring that the systems remain compliant over time.